 For any one candidate, the transplant hospital can only have two organ offer acceptances for each organ type.
-The host OPO must immediately report the transplant hospital acceptances to the OPTN Contractor.
+The host OPO must immediately report transplant hospital organ offer acceptances to the OPTN Contractor.

-5.6.-CD Effect of Acceptance
+5.6.CD Effect of Acceptance

 When a transplant hospital accepts an OPO's organ offer without conditions, this acceptance binds the transplant hospital and OPO unless they mutually agree on an alternative allocation of the organ.